Many people assume winter activities are for farther away places than Connecticut.

 Head up the coast to the cute town of Westport.

-There, on Sherwood Island along the coast, is one of the most visited parks in Connecticut.
+There, on Sherwood Island along the coast, is one of the most visited state parks in Connecticut.

 Sherwood Island offers an expansive beach and beautiful woods and marshes to walk along in the winter.